Resource Kits for Journalists

 The Transgender Day of Remembrance, which honors the memory of those murdered because of anti-transgender prejudice, is recognized annually on November 20.
 GLAAD encourages journalists to mark the occasion with stories about the pervasive problem of crimes against transgender people, as well as the diversity and resilience of the community in the face of harassment and violence.

-Below is a resource guide to assist media professionals covering marriage equality, with a recap of the Supreme Court decisions on DOMA and Proposition 8.
+Below is a resource guide to assist media professionals covering marriage equality and the cases before the US Supreme Court

 For many lesbian, gay, bisexual and transgender students, the excitement of prom season may be overwhelmed by concerns that they may not feel welcome, or worse, might be actively excluded from prom.
 This toolkit will help journalists craft prom coverage that integrates the experiences of LGBT youth into stories.